Koko-66/teaze/README.md

 # <a name="errors-testing">Error handling and testing</a>

-The error handling is currently mostly hadnled by the inbuilt functionality of class based views as well as some if-statment based checks within these.
-Going forward, the application willbe be using a more robust approach using a set of custom error classes.
+The error handling is currently mostly handled by the inbuilt functionality of class-based views as well as some if-statement based checks within these.
+Going forward, the application will be using a more robust approach using a set of custom error classes.

 Information about the application testing is available in a separate file [here]().

 # <a name="deployment">Deployment</a>
-The program was deployed to Heroku at the start of the project to ensure it's correct functioning and is accessible here:
+The program was deployed to Heroku at the start of the project to ensure its correct functioning and is accessible here:

 The steps taken to deploy the app: